SAP/cloud-mta-build-tool/.github/CONTRIBUTING.md

 ## Before submitting a pull request, please make sure the following is done:

 1. Fork the repository and create your branch from master.
-2. Run [dep](https://github.com/golang/dep) ensure in the repository root.
+2. Run `go mod vendor` in the repository root.
 3. If you’ve fixed a bug or added code that should be tested, add tests!
 4. See commit prefix section
-5. Ensure the test suite passes via `go test -v ./... ` Tip: you can use command `make test`.
+5. Ensure the test suite passes via `go test -v ./... ` Tip: you can use command `make tests`.
 6. You can test the binary by using command `make` which will build the binary for each target OS.
 7. If you change some config file you should run `go generate` command, this will create equivalent byte content file.
 8. Format your code with `go fmt` and run [linter](https://github.com/golang/lint) or better use `make tools` `make lint` on your changes.